EarthWolves/earthwolves.github.io/README.md

 ## Introduction

 The dataset we chose for our project is 'Power Outages' Dataset, which contains data on major power outages across different states of the United States during January 2000 and July 2016.
-The dataset contains about 1500 datapoints with
+The dataset contains about 1534 datapoints and 57 features, of which we have selected the following columns to perform our project on.

 |Column                |Description|